yjb94/expo-iap/docs/docs/getting-started/setup-android.md

     // Show pending message to user
     Alert.alert(
       'Purchase Pending',
       'Your purchase is being processed.
-You will receive access once payment is confirmed.'
+You will receive access once payment is confirmed.', );
-    );

     // Store pending purchase for later verification storePendingPurchase(purchase);
   }